zoiteki/shiren-1/content/index.md

 While never released officially outside of Japan, there is a [English Translation patch created by Aeon Genesis](https://www.romhacking.net/translations/483/).
-The terminology used in this wiki will prefer to use the names and terms used in the patch.
+The terminology used in this wiki will prefer to use the names and terms used in the patch, even though they are "unofficial".

 It should be noted there are significant changes between the SFC version of Shiren the Wanderer and the DS/Mobile versions.
-The changes are so drastic, I find it difficult to call the DS version a port.
-If you are looking for information regarding Mystery
-Dungeon: Shiren the Wanderer for the Nintendo DS, you should look at <https://sharksnack.github.io/shiren-ds1/>
+The changes are so drastic, it's more of rebalancing, with additional content.
+If you are looking for information regarding Mystery Dungeon: Shiren the Wanderer for the Nintendo DS, you should look at <https://sharksnack.github.io/shiren-ds1/>
 maintained by SharkSnack.

 A large portion of the information gathered for this wiki is gathered from the Japanese